During 2014 a contact with W3IZ is worth 50 points in the ARRL Centennial QSO Party.

 Anything received without return postage is discarded.
 Please, save yourself the time and trouble and use Logbook of The world.

 I don't collect QSL cards.
 I don't accept cards from the bureau.
-Don't waste your time and money sending me cards via the bureau because they will never reach me.
+Please save your time and money by not sending cards via the bureau.

 Check to see if you are in the log then use the OQRS to request a QSLcard via the QSL bureau.

 I enjoy building my station.
-I built this desk and shelves.
+I built this desk and the shelves.
 In fact I built the entire room in the basement.
 There are seperate electric feeds for the radio and other equipment and a 240 VAC line for the amp.
-All coax feeds are in a race behind the wall.
+All coax feeds and control cables are conceled in a race behind the wall.

 Outside is a 60 ft free standing Trylon tower with a Bencher Skyhawk tri-band Yagi and a Bencher Skylark 12& 17m Yagi.

 The 40m four square project was fun to build and it really performs well.
+Great front to back and forward gain.
 In the photo you can see a doe and her fawn out in the vertical field.

 Modified Butternut HF2v for 80m & 160m.